-Therefore, the school is directed to make provision for gratuity in its books of accounts as per the actuarial valuation report.
-Also, the school is directed to deposit the amount in the plan assets with LIC (or other agency) as determined in actuary valuation report for gratuity and leave encashment and ensure that the amount deposited in plan assets is equivalent to the provision for gratuity and leave encashment.
-Further, the school has proposed INR 35,29,249 towards gratuity and leave encashment in the budget for FY 2022-23 which has not been considered in the fund position of the school.
+Therefore, the school is directed to deposit the amount in the plan assets with LIC (or other agency) as determined in actuary valuation report for gratuity and leave encashment and ensure that the amount deposited in plan assets is equivalent to the provision for gratuity and leave encashment.
+Further, the school has proposed INR 37,46,515 towards gratuity and leave encashment in the budget for FY 2023-24 which has not been considered in the fund position of the school.

-- 7. The Directorate of Education, in its Order No. DE.15/Act/Duggal.Com/ 203/99/23033-23980 dated 15.12.1999, indicated the heads of fee/ fund that recognized private unaided school can collect from the students/ parents, which include:
+7. The Directorate of Education, in its Order No. DE.15/Act/Duggal.Com/ 203/99/23033-23980 dated 15.12.1999, indicated the heads of fee/ fund that recognized private unaided school can collect from the students/ parents, which include:

 - Registration Fee

 - Admission Fee

 - Caution Money

 - Tuition Fee

 - Annual Charges

 - Earmarked Levies

 - Development Fee

-Further, clause no. 9 of the order states "No fee, fund or any other charge by whatever name called, shall be levied or realised unless it is determined by the Managing Committee in accordance with the directions contained in the order"
+Further, clause no. 9 of the order states "No fee, fund or any other charge by whatever name called, shall be levied or realised unless it is determined by the Managing Committee in accordance with the directions contained in this order"